jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 v8::Local<v8::FunctionTemplate> f_tpl = v8::FunctionTemplate::New();
 ```

 `v8::FunctionTemplate` instances represent the actual function in JavaScript and just like in JavaScript a function is also an object.
-We can set properties or "static" members to a function just like we would set a property on a `v8::Object` instance.
+We can set properties or "static" members on a function just like we would set a property on a `v8::Object` instance.

 ```c++
 f_tpl->Set(v8::String::New("funcProperty"), v8::Number::New(123));
 ```

-Our `v8::FunctionTemplate` instance is created but it lacks a call handle or a `v8::FunctionCallback`.
+Our `v8::FunctionTemplate` instance is created but it lacks a call handler or a `v8::FunctionCallback`.
 A call handler or `v8::FunctionCallback` is a function defined in v8 or in C++ that is called when the function is invoked in JavaScript.
 We can set the `v8::FunctionCallback` as an argument to `v8::FunctionTemplate::New(callback)` or with the `v8::FunctionTemplate::SetCallHandler` method.

 ```c++
 // as argument to constructor